Last updated on

 The following are not allowed to be owners (shareholders) of an S-Corporation:

-Yes, a foreigner can own an S-Corporation, but it depends.
-For more clarification on what type of “foreigners” can own an S-Corporation, see here:
+Yes, a foreigner can own a U.S. S-Corporation, but it depends on the type of “foreigner”.

 A lot of our readers ask us how to convert an LLC to an S-Corporation.
 We just want to add this section as clarity.

 Just like “forming an S-Corp” is not the correct expression, “converting from LLC to S-Corp” is also not the correct expression and it can lead to a lot of confusion.